If you feel you were wrongfully convicted in Wisconsin, you have the right to appeal under the 6th Amendment.

 If the sole basis for appeal includes all issues previously raised during the trial court proceedings and decided by the trial court, the defendant can directly appeal to the Court of Appeals, thus the term “direct appeal.”
 If issues intended to be appealed are not stated clearly in the record, the issue must first be raised in the trial court by the filing of a post-conviction motion.
 Any claim that trial counsel was ineffective must be raised with precise detail in a post-conviction motion or the issue is forever waived or lost.

 A direct appeal in a federal case is the primary method of challenging a conviction and sentence imposed in federal court, and is much different than the procedure followed in Wisconsin Courts.
 In federal court, a post-conviction motion is not filed in the trial court as part of a direct appeal.
-Instead, the appeal is based upon any legal challenges or errors which already exist in the trial court record; that is the proceedings from the initiation of the prosecution through the sentencing hearing.
+Instead, the appeal is based upon any legal challenges or errors which already exist in the trial court record: that is, the proceedings from the initiation of the prosecution through the sentencing hearing.

-In order to initiate a federal direct appeal the defendant must file a notice of appeal in the district court within 10 days of the entry of the judgment of conviction excluding weekends and legal holidays.
-Although this deadline can be extended based upon good cause or a showing of excusable neglect a request for an extension is not guaranteed.
+In order to initiate a federal direct appeal, the defendant must file a notice of appeal in the district court within 10 days of the entry of the judgment of conviction, excluding weekends and legal holidays.
+Although this deadline can be extended based upon good cause or a showing of excusable neglect, a request for an extension is not guaranteed.
 A request for an extension from the 10-day deadline should be rarely, if ever, needed since trial counsel is obligated, upon the request of the defendant, to file the notice of appeal.
 Secondly, federal judges are very diligent with respect to advising a client of the 10-day requirement at the sentencing hearing.

 If an appellate attorney representing a defendant in a Wisconsin direct appeal cannot be effective counsel or abandons their client's interests by not complying with procedures or time limits, a claim of ineffective assistance of appellate counsel can be raised through writ of habeas corpus.

-The requirements for a petition which must identify the issues, provide the case’s complete factual background and set forth with specificity the reasons why the Court of Appeals should grant the requested relief.
-There is no time limit for filing a petition for Writ of Habeas Corpus in the Court of Appeals but the best practice is to pursue this remedy in as timely a fashion as possible.
+The requirements for a petition must identify the issues, provide the case’s complete factual background, and set forth with specificity the reasons why the Court of Appeals should grant the requested relief.
+There is no time limit for filing a petition for Writ of Habeas Corpus in the Court of Appeals, but the best practice is to pursue this remedy in as timely a fashion as possible.
 Unnecessary delays attributed to the defendant through a legal theory known as “laches” can be a defense raised by the State to bar the habeas corpus relief sought.

 Federal habeas corpus allows a person convicted in state court and currently in custody to raise a challenge to that custody on the grounds that the sentence or underlying conviction was imposed in violation of the federal Constitution.
 This petition must be filed within one year after the direct appeal from the state conviction becomes final.
 If the petition is filed from a direct appeal and the appeal proceeded through a decision by the Supreme Court, meaning either the Supreme Court actually accepted the case or denied review, the one year time period for filing starts to run 90 days after the state supreme court’s decision.